ineventhorizon/mTSP/README.md

 But this time the name of the json file will include the parameters.
 If the program ran with `-d 4 -s 2`, the result will be saved into `solution_d4s2.json`

-### Checkout the Leaderboard

-See which solutions have the best scores.
-Coming soon, stay tuned!

-:exclamation: For Part-II you will be teaming up with students of Industrial Engineering Department.
-Prepare yourselves.